Search

 Do I need to stop taking estrogen for surgery?

 Many providers ask patients to stop estrogen hormone replacement therapy (HRT) 1-2 weeks prior to surgery to reduce the risk of blood clots.
-Patients who have personal or health concerns about suspending estrogen therapy can speak with our surgical team about waiving this requirement for their specific case.
+Patients who have personal or health concerns about suspending estrogen therapy can speak with our surgical team about the possibility of waiving this requirement for their specific case.

-How much does a vaginoplasty, vulvoplasty and labiaplasty cost?
+How much does a vaginoplasty, vulvaplasty and labiaplasty cost?

 Many insurance providers recognize gender-affirming bottom surgery as a medically necessary form of treatment for gender dysphoria.
-With the proper requirements fulfilled, like a support letter from a therapist, insurance can cover part or all of the costs of the procedure.
+With the proper requirements fulfilled, like one or two support letters from a therapist and/or healthcare provider, insurance can cover part or all of the costs of the procedure.
 For more information on insurance coverage, click here.

 Vaginoplasty $23,000 – $24,500